Vermibus/PythonImageCrypter/README.md

 **PySide 1.2.2** (I didn't make research with older versions)

+**Pillow 4.0.0** (I didn't make research with older versions)

-PySide can be easily downloaded via [PIP](https://pypi.python.org/pypi/pip)
+PySide and Pillow can be easily downloaded via [PIP](https://pypi.python.org/pypi/pip)

 ```
-pip install PySide
+pip install PySide Pillow
 ```

 About AoPIC
 ---

 Main file is app/main_app.py.
-There is still a lot to code in this project, but feel free to coment.
+There is still a lot to code in this project, but feel free to share/coment.

-The program converts the image to eight color equivalent.
+The program converts the image to sixty four color equivalent.

 #### Screens of app: